yooz-eco/yooz-roadmap/README.md

 # Yooz Public Roadmap

+**Sovereign Intelligence.
+Built for the skeptical.**

+*Private AI.
+Zero Setup.*

-Welcome to the public roadmap for Yooz - a privacy-first AI ecosystem that puts you in control of your digital intelligence.
+Welcome to the public roadmap for Yooz - privacy-first AI that runs entirely on your devices.
+No cloud.
+No tracking.
+No compromises.

 ## What is Yooz?

 Yooz is building a privacy-first local AI ecosystem that empowers individuals and families to own their digital intelligence - privately, locally, and seamlessly across all devices.

+Built for privacy realists who understand that your data should stay yours.

 **What You Get:**
 - AI that works completely offline on your devices